 - Baseball (NCAA Division I-AA)

 Contact information, tuition information, programs offered, and more may be accessed on school's website at http://www.wofford.edu.

 Admission Requirements & Details

 The information regarding admissions below may give you an idea of the students Wofford College accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any college credits that may be transferred.
-This information can be used to get a better idea of your chances of getting into Wofford College.
+The details may include application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted